top of page

 An excited dog displaying a loose body posture.

 Being proactive in reading these signals can prevent escalation.
-If you see signs of aggression in another dog, it’s often best to change your route or secure your dog in a safe place.
+If you see signs of aggression in another dog, it’s best to change your route or secure your dog in a safe place.

 Tips for Reading Canine Body Language